-(m) Select the MANUAL OPERATION mode X+ Press the axis direction key and hold it down as long as you wish the axis to move; or X+ To move the axis continuously: Press and hold the axis direction button and press the NC START key [] To stop: Press the NC Stop key control then ve several axes at a time with these two methods.
-The shows the feed rate.
-You can change the feed rate at xes are moved with the F soft key.
+- Operating mode: Press the MANUAL OPERATION key - Press the axis direction key and hold it down as long as you wish the axis to move; or - To move the axis continuously: Press and hold the axis direction button and press the NC START key - ► To stop: Press the NC Stop key

+You can move several axes at a time with these two methods.
+The control then shows the feed rate.
+You can change the feed rate at which the axes are moved with the ${\bf F}$ soft key.

-Further Information: Spindle speed S, feed rate F and miscellaneous function M, page 455
+Further Information: "Spindle speed S, feed rate F and miscellaneous function M", page 465